cube-js/cube/DEPRECATION.md

 **Deprecated in Release: v0.24.2**

-Absolute imports highly depend on a path, and all API becomes public.
+Absolute imports are highly dependent on a path, and all API becomes public.
 We now provide a public API from the package directly.

 Deprecated: